India, US agreed to remain in contact on developments in Myanmar: MEA

 India and the US have agreed to remain in contact as well as exchange assessments of the situation in Myanmar following the military coup, the Ministry of External Affairs (MEA) said on Friday.

-MEA Spokesperson Anurag Srivastava said at a media briefing that developments in Myanmar were discussed during the telephone conversations between President Joe Biden and Prime Minister Narendra Modi on Monday.
+MEA spokesperson Anurag Srivastava said at a media briefing that developments in Myanmar were discussed during the telephonic conversations between President Joe Biden and Prime Minister Narendra Modi on Monday.

-He said India believed that the rule of law and the democratic process must be upheld in Myanmar.
+He said India believes that the rule of law and the democratic process must be upheld in Myanmar.

 "We believe that the rule of law and the democratic process must be upheld.
 As immediate neighbours with close cultural and people-to-people ties as well as relations strengthened by exchanges in trade, economy, security and defence," Srivastava said.